PerimeterX/aws-lambda-edge-template/README.md

 See the full official documentation for the Human Security AWS Lambda@Edge Enforcer [here](https://docs.perimeterx.com/docs/installation-azure).

+## Use case
+1. This repo allows you to generate templates for each Human Security AWS Lambda@Edge Enforcer lambda [Version 4](https://edocs.humansecurity.com/docs/installation-aws-lambda-edge) (and above).
+2. The lambdas are customized and allow you to:
+   - Edit the enforcer configuration in a separate file.
+   - Use async calls to fetch specific configuration values.
+   - Add your custom logic to the enforcer request/response when the handler starts and before the handler finishes, and then send it to the next handler you define.

+## How to use
 1. git clone the project into your working directory.
 2. Install dependencies with `npm install`.
 3. Configure the enforcer by modifying the `src/custom/config.ts` file.